An Australian shrub, with needle-like leaves and white to violet flowers.

 Water my geraldton wax

-As a shrub from dry lands, the wax will prefer having few water better than having too much!
+As a shrub from dry lands, the wax will prefer having little watering more than having too much!

-Water sparingly for a few weeks after planting, and still a little the first summer in case of very dry period: check the needs by pushing the finger a few inches in the substrate, and water only if everything is dry.
+Water sparingly for a few weeks after planting, and still a little the first summer in case of very dry period: check the needs by pushing your finger a few inches deep in the substrate, and water only if it is dry underneath.

-In pots, and depending on the size of the pot, you may need to provide a supplement - tis the same, check with your finger!
+If grown in a pot, and depending on the size of the pot, you may need to water fro time to time - same thing, check with your finger and water only if needed!

 Repot my geraldton wax